German Lawyer for Cross-Border Prenuptial Agreements

 Why Cross-Border Prenuptial Agreements Should Be Legally Assessed at an Early Stage

 Particularly in binational or otherwise international relationships, early legal structuring is advisable.
-The first step is a free initial consultation.
+The first step is an initial consultation.
 During that conversation, the legal starting point of the matter is assessed and it is clarified whether a more detailed written recommendation or full legal support with the drafting of the agreement is the more appropriate next step.

 International constellations often involve legal risks that are not immediately apparent but may later significantly affect enforceability, asset allocation or jurisdiction.
 The legal assessment establishes a reliable basis for further decisions and provides clarity for your marital future.